Copper wheel engraving

 |Minimum no. of craftspeople required||10|

-The Romans developed copper wheel engraving on glass during the time of Augustus when glassblowing flourished and demand for cut agate and hardstone vessels and objects outstripped supply – glass being easier to cut with the same tools.
-It survived as a craft in the Middle East, mainly on hardstone (e.g. the Fatimid crystal ewers and similar in the V&A) until it was rediscovered as a technique by Caspar Lehmann in seventeenth century Dresden and Bohemia when working on window panes for the Elector’s Court in Dresden, using Pietro dura lathes and tools.
-These were adapted and made larger for working on glass and became popular with Dutch and British glassmakers with the rapid expansion of their glass industry.
+After a small trade in Egypt and the Middle East developed from hardstone engraving and used also on glass once it became available, t(T)he Romans developed copper wheel engraving on glass, particularly during the time of Augustus (0-100CE) when glassblowing flourished and demand for cut agate and hardstone vessels and objects outstripped supply – glass being easier to cut with the same tools.
+It survived as a craft in the Middle East, mainly on hardstone (e.g. the Fatimid crystal ewers and similar in the V&A) until it was revived (rediscovered) as a technique by Caspar Lehmann in seventeenth century Dresden and Bohemia when working on window panes for the Elector’s Court in Dresden, using Pietro dura lathes and tools.
+These lathes were adapted and made larger for working on glass and became popular with Dutch and British glassmakers with the rapid expansion of their glass industry.
 Coal fired furnaces discoloured the Italian style glass of the period and so lead was added to clarify it, resulting in more perfect and softer glass, suited to wheel engraving and polishing.
 It thrived in Europe thereafter, though largely the British used Bohemian masters for their top quality pieces.

 After the First World War, demand for decorated glass declined and by the 1960s, taste for wheel engraved glass was only for reproduction work, not contemporary.
 Her Majesty The Queen presented wheel engraved work to foreign dignitaries until the 1970s and then taste at the Palace changed.
 The decline in the UK in the 1970s came alongside the development of ‘studio glass’ where small furnaces were used by artists to produce artwork rather than production pieces and the market for this overwhelmed the limited market for glass itself.
 Students were only too happy to learn sandblasting and blowing glass rather than the five year effort of learning copper wheel glass engraving.